Enquil/CodeInstitute-Project-2/README.md

   * In the left navigation menu, select pages
   * Below branch, select branch to deploy from
   * Save, might not refresh automatically and could take a moment.

+## Credits
+---

+### Thanks to AnnaGreaves@CodeInstitute for the function mentioned in Testing
+### Thanks to AnthonyUgwu@CodeInstitute for a lot of good advice.
+### Thank you to MountianCharlie@github for the README.md structure.

+## Site Expansion
+---

+### Passwords, stored data and expanded statistics
+### More questions, aiming at 100 across 4 categories to start, restructure the objects.

+## Known Issues
+---

+### Hard Questions
+Does not exis at the moment.